 This special issue, sponsored by BLM, is focused on Native Plant Materials in Restoration, and specifically the development and use of native plant materials.
-Articles will include both the latest research, concepts, and best management practices for preservation and use of native plants in natural areas restoration.
+Articles include both the latest research, concepts, and best management practices for preservation and use of native plants in natural areas restoration.

 This special Journal issue will serve as an enduring go-to reference for land management professionals --botanists, restoration ecologists, fire rehabilitation specialists, wildlife managers and others charged with restoration of natural areas.
 It will help guide practitioners and researchers in their decisions to use native seed in their native plant community/habitat restoration work.

-Current NAA members and library subscribers will automatically receive this special issue.
+Current NAA members and library subscribers received this special issue.
 You can obtain an extra copy by joining the NAA today (libraries may subscribe on the Subscriptions page or by phoning the NAA).
-Click here for more info on how to order extra copies in advance, contact the NAA.
+Click here for more info on how to order extra copies or contact the NAA.